EricKit/nest-user-auth/README.md

 query purchase {
   purchase(id: "35") {
     price
-    owner {
+    customer {
       username
     }
   }
 }
 ```

 Keep in mind, the above example would create a security issue as every field of a `User` would be accessable to anyone querying a Location.
 To fix this, add a new type to the GraphQL schema such as `SanitizedUser` which contains only public fields.
-Then, the `Purchase.owner` property would be changed from `User` to `SanitizedUser`.
+Then, the `Purchase.customer` property would be changed from `User` to `SanitizedUser`.

 ## Testing